 Before you enter into any formal insolvency arrangement you need to ensure you are making the correct decision that best solves your current problems while taking into account your plans for the future.
 Your situation needs to be expertly assessed to ensure you are aware of the implications on you personally and also on any limited company you may have.
 Real Business Rescue’s team of licensed insolvency practitioners are on hand to provide the expert help and advice you need during this undoubtedly stressful time.

-With 100+ offices around the country, we’re able to arrange a same-day consultation free-of-charge to discuss your needs.
-Call our team today on 0800 644 6080 for immediate help and guidance.
+We’re able to arrange a same-day consultation free-of-charge to discuss your needs.
+Call our team today for immediate help and guidance.

 Further Reading on What are Employer Financed Retirement Benefits Schemes (EFRBS)?